What to Make With Salmon & Tomatoes?

 Instructions

-2. Cut the salmon into bite-size pieces, then add to the ooilto brown on all sides.
+3. Place the salmon in the pan and brown on all sides.

 Nutrition Information: